310mc/https-310mc.github.io-tl/source/_posts/feature_scout/the_essence_of_a_butler.md

 {% bubble Yuzuru %}
 Ahh, no, no. Keito-sama will make a clean copy of the design for me, so I believe that it will look entirely different in the end.
 I haven’t decided which to finalize, though.

-I have yet to find the appropriate individuality for my personal outfit.
+I have yet to find the appropriate individuality for my personalized outfit.
 I’ve tried as best as I can, but I cannot seem to come up with something that defines me besides “a butler who supports his master”.
 {% endbubble %}

 {% bubble Midori curious %}